 There are nine public holidays in Ontario.
-Generally, employees may have these days off work with public holiday pay. www.labour.gov.on.ca/english/es/pubs/guide/publicholidays.php
+Generally, employees may have these days off work with public holiday pay.
+Learn more about public holidays.

 When a job ends

 After working continuously for three months, most employees must receive advance notice in writing and/or termination pay when you end their employment.
 The amount of notice depends on how long they have worked for you.